Delphi Tutorials »

 Timed Dialogs

-Suppose that you want a "error" (or "warning") dialogbox that closes automatically, say after 60 seconds.
+Suppose that you want an "error" (or "warning") dialog- box that closes automatically, say after 60 seconds.
 You want to call that dialog from your code just like you call Delphi's dialogs, for example call like this:

 TimedDlg.Execute('Warning',